top of page

 Boat Tours and Kayaking in Ria Formosa

 A boat or Kayak trip to Ria Formosa Natural Park leads to an adventurous journey through the beautiful terrains and ecologies.
-Some tour companies organize boat rental services that help explore the Park's network of lagoons and canals.
+Some tour companies offer boat rental services to explore the Park's network of lagoons and canals.
 These tours typically take guests to view some of the different islands or reefs; guests get to experience beaches and fishing villages as they are.

 What would be better than kayaking if the company desires a more enclosed expedition?
 Cycling is good for the body and allows one to quickly discover the Park's calm waters by renting a kayak.
 Navigating the tranquil waters of the channels is also an excellent opportunity to see the inhabitants of the tropical sea, including the starred sea horses of the National Park and numerous bird broods.